acgould/word-count/README.md

 * wordswithnewlines.txt
 * wordswithdupfreqs.txt

+## writerswords.py
+This file implements a function which uses WordCount to count words in a given list of files.
+It then formats the results and writes them to a given output file.
+This funciton uses str.rjust() and str.ljust() for the formatting, which depends on a series of constants.
+The constants in the file currently are adjusted for use with Shakespeare.

 ## Shakespeare
 The complete works of Shakespeare found in shakespeare.txt originated from the Gutenberg Project: https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt